 Interestingly during 2020 we carried out the most sales valuations in July, as due to the pandemic no one could go on holiday and people were realising the need for outside space and wanting to move!
-However once the option to go on foreign holidays gets back to normal, we anticipate that spring will likely resume its crown as the most popular time to sell.
+However now that the option to go on foreign holidays is getting back to normal, we anticipate that spring will resume its crown as the most popular time to sell.

 The right time to sell to potential buyers